 Standard eight-way power driver's seat, optional four-way power passenger seat

-Standard steering-wheel-mounted audio and cruise controls
+Standard steering-wheel-mounted audio controls

 Faux aluminum, wood veneer and real wood trim available